purn1mak/HadoopSummitCloudbreak/aws_prerequisites.md

 ![Image](https://github.com/purn1mak/HadoopSummitCloudbreak/blob/master/aws_add_user_3.png)

-If you choose this option, you can proceed to Launch the VM.
+Once you are done with these steps [you can proceed to Launch the VM.](README.md)